 8. Houses in multiple occupation (HMOs)

 A houses in multiple occupation (HMO) is a property occupied by 3 or more people of 2 or more households.
 A household can be a single person or several members of the same family.
 This includes bedsits, hostels, self-contained flats and shared houses.

 Houses fully converted into self-contained flats will not generally be HMOs provided that they were/are converted in accordance with the 1991 Building Regulations.

 Some HMOs are required by law to be licensed by the local authority under the Housing Act 2004.
-These are HMOs which are made up of 5 or more people of 2 or more households, living over 3 or more storeys where at least 2 households share amenities (e.g. bathrooms, kitchens, etc.).
-This is due to changes to HMO licenses that will come into effect on 1 October 2018.
+These are HMOs which are made up of 5 or more people of 2 or more households, where at least 2 households share amenities for example bathrooms, kitchens, etc. This is due to changes to HMO licenses that came into effect on 1 October 2018.

-The current fees for mandatory HMO licenses are as follows:
+The current fees for mandatory HMO licences are as follows: